phantomxcode/DrumKit/README.md

 ## How to Run

-1. Download the following files:
+1. Download the following files :
    - `index.html`
    - `styles.css`
    - `index.js`